dyfrad/.github/profile/README.md

 Dyfrad is an applied research lab with deep expertise in physics, data science, AI/ML engineering, and software engineering.
 Fields of interest: finance and robotics.

 ## Current project
-Aim: Develop an AI-powered personal finance management platform that
+Developing an AI-powered personal finance management platform that
 * tracks expenses and provides spending insights based on users' data and personal information
 * provides a unified platform to manage investment in several countries
 * provides personalised financial advice using advanced analytics and AI